 How much does a professional mold inspection cost?

-Depending on the property’s size and complexity, a professional mold inspection can cost from $250 to $1,000.
-Often, the price includes the inspection and laboratory analysis of any samples collected.
+Depending on the property’s size and complexity, a professional mold inspection can cost $250 to $1,000.
+Often, the pricing estimate includes the inspection and laboratory analysis of any mold samples collected.

 Can I remove the mold myself if I find it using a DIY kit?